Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to purchase through my link

 Taberna Álvaro Peregil – The orange wine I’ve mentioned twice now?
 At Taberna Álvaro Peregil the wine is aged for 10 years in barrels with orange peels.
 It’s a small and dingy bar where you’ll mainly find locals standing around outside.
 While your cup may be small, the wine packs a big punch.

 4. Experience the largest Gothic Cathedral in the world

 The Catedral de Seville is the largest gothic cathedral in the world and the third-largest cathedral in the world.
-It’s a Roman Catholic cathedral, an UNESCO World Heritage Site, and is near the infamous Royal Alcázar.
+It’s a Roman Catholic cathedral, a UNESCO World Heritage Site, and is near the infamous Royal Alcázar.
 The cathedral was built to show how wealthy Seville was due to it being a major trading center after the Reconquista.
 Members of the cathedral are quoted saying, “Let us built a church so beautiful and so grand that those who see it finished will take us for mad”.